-Parents are required to be dressed in appropriate clothing while at Head Start or involved in any Head Start sponsored events.
+Parents are required to be dressed in appropriate clothing during drop off and pick up times and while at Head Start or involved in any Head Start sponsored events.
 Inappropriate clothing includes: pajamas, anything revealing, extremely short, ripped/torn, transparent or articles of clothing that reveal one's midsection.
 Shoes are required at all times.
 Clothing that reveals one's undergarments is also inappropriate.
 Anything with suggestive or vulgar language is prohibited.